DefGuard/docs/help/mobile-client.md

 1. Open the Defguard.
 2. Go to **Instances** in the app menu.
-3. Press the **Connect** button next to the location you want to update.
+3. Press & Hold the **Connect** button next to the location you want to update.
 4. When the popup appears, look for the option **Select Traffic Routing**.
 <figure><img src="../.gitbook/assets/defguard-mobile-connect-traffic.png" alt="" width="375"></figure>

 5. You should see this:
 <figure><img src="../.gitbook/assets/defguard-mobile-traffic-panel.png" alt="" width="375"></figure>

 6. Choose method and click **Connect**

 ### Changing MFA method after first connection

 1. Go to **Instances** in the app menu.
-2. Press **Connect** button next to location name and wait until popup shows.
+2. Press & Hold **Connect** button next to location name and wait until popup shows.

 <figure><img src="../.gitbook/assets/defguard-mobile-connect-mfa.png" alt="" width="375"><figcaption></figcaption></figure>